-Every child has the right to access ECEC services, and every child can benefit from meaningful participation in an ECEC program.
+Every child has the right to access ECEC services and every child can benefit from meaningful participation in an ECEC program.
 Children with complex additional needs may need particular support or consideration to achieve success in their ECEC service.
-For educators, this means learning about the child, their interests and abilities, through close collaboration with families, allied health professionals and support agencies.
+For educators, this means learning about the child, their interests and abilities through close collaboration with families, allied health professionals and support agencies.
 When we work together—educators, children, families and other professionals—we can provide children with the best start in life.

-Early Years Connect will help you to learn about supporting children with complex additional needs, and how to use professional partnerships to strengthen your team.
+Early Years Connect will help you to learn about supporting children with complex additional needs and how to use professional partnerships to strengthen your team.

-This short video outlines the purpose of Early Years Connect.
+Introduction video, transcript—this short video outlines the purpose of Early Years Connect.

 Learning and resources

-Early Years Connect was comprised of 4 main components: face-to-face workshops (delivered between October 2015 and June 2017), webinars (delivered between February 2016 and June 2017), information sheets including a glossary of terms, and a series of online modules.
+Early Years Connect was comprised of 4 main components: face-to-face workshops (delivered between October 2015 and June 2017), webinars (delivered between February 2016 and June 2017), information sheets, including a glossary of terms, and a series of online modules.